 Experts in characterising wine yeasts by whole genome sequencing

 Yeasts, particularly Saccharomyces spp., play a fundamental role in winemaking.
-A detailed characterisation of your fermentative strains by whole genome sequencing (WGS) will offer you an accurate discrimination tool to differentiate among closely related strains.
-An annotated draft genome will also allow you to screen for relevant genes involved in the fermentative process and to identify and select yeast strains with higher fermentation performance (such as higher ethanol and SO2 tolerance, or low acetic acid production and nitrogen requirements).
+Our characterisation service uses whole genome sequencing to differentiate among closely related strains and to screen for relevant genes involved in the fermentative process.
+This will enable you to identify and select yeast strains with higher fermentation performance, such as higher ethanol and SO2 tolerance, or low acetic acid production and nitrogen requirements.

 How we work